Baqend/guide/src/topics/speed-kit/privacy.md

 <strong>EU Data Security</strong><br>
 Baqend has a valid Data Processing Addendum with Amazon Web Services and can therefore also close data processing agreements with customers.
-IP addresses of our users are anonymized and stored for 10 days: In more detail, the last 8 bit of any IPv4 user IP address is set to to zeros in memory, i.e. before touching disk.
+Baqend only stores anonymized IP IPv4 addresses and deletes them after 10 days:
+In detail, thelast 8 bit of any user IP address is set to to zeros in memory, i.e. before touching disk.
 IPv6 addresses are not stored at all.
-Baqend only stores anonymized IP IPv4 addresses, i.e. Baqend will never persist a user's full IP address.
+Baqend will never persist a user's full IP address.
 Storing of IP addresses can be deactivated on request.

 <strong>Further Information</strong><br>
-For additional details on our data processing, we refer to our [overview of Baqend's infrastructure](https://medium.baqend.com/how-to-develop-a-backend-as-a-service-from-scratch-lessons-learned-a9fac618c2ce) and our [privacy policy](https://dashboard.baqend.com/privacy).
+For additional details on data storage and processing in Baqend, we refer to our [overview of Baqend's infrastructure](https://medium.baqend.com/how-to-develop-a-backend-as-a-service-from-scratch-lessons-learned-a9fac618c2ce) and our [privacy policy](https://dashboard.baqend.com/privacy).

 ##Speed Kit
 <strong>GDPR-Compliance</strong><br>
-By default, Speed Kit will not process any cookies, credentials, or other personally identifiable information from the accelerated site and therefore never *see any sensitive user information*.
+By default, Speed Kit will not process any cookies, credentials, or other personally identifiable information from the accelerated site.
+ Therefore, Speed Kit will *never see any sensitive user data*.
-No cookies or credentials from users are stored on Baqend’s servers.
+Further, Baqend's servers neither process nor store cookies or credentials from Speed Kit users.
 Therefore, Speed Kit is <u>GDPR-compliant by default</u>.

-This behavior is furthermore guaranteed by standard browser security as Speed Kit employs its own domain by default and is therefore not allowed access to cookies of other domains, including also the domain of the accelerated site.
-If a website sends sensitive information through URL parameters or HTTP headers, these resources can and should be *blacklisted* in the Speed Kit config to make sure that these metadata are neither processed nor stored by Baqend.

 <strong>What Data is handled by Speed Kit?</strong><br>
+Speed Kit *only accelerates GET requests* by caching their responses: POST, PUT, and DELETE requests are always processed by the original site and never processed or stored by Speed Kit or Baqend.

-Speed Kit handles all website requests that are explicitly *whitelisted*.
+Speed Kit handles all website requests that are explicitly *whitelisted*, excluding requests that are *blacklisted*.
-Therefore, it is recommended to whitelist only public sections of the page and to exclude private ones like login or payment areas to make sure that Speed Kit will not handle user authentication, credentials, or cookies (see above).
+Therefore, it is recommended to whitelist only public sections of the page and to exclude sections that expose private data through GET requests (e.g. login, payment, user profile).

-Through *blacklisting*, private areas of a whitelisted site can be excluded from Speed Kit's caching.
-Speed Kit does not process or store outbound requests: POST, PUT, and DELETE requests are always processed by the original site and never by Speed Kit or Baqend.
+Speed Kit is built on Service Workers which *cannot access third-party credentials or cookies* [by specification](https://fetch.spec.whatwg.org/#forbidden-header-name).